NeuroML/LEMS Examples

 Ex10: Q10 Temperature Dependence Temperature scaling of ion channel rates via Q10 coefficient

-Ex13: Population Instances Instance-based population with explicit cell placement — iafCell with pulse input
+Ex13: Population Instances Instance-based population with explicit cell placement — 3 iafCells, 2 projections, pulse input

 Ex15: Calcium Dynamics Intracellular calcium concentration pool and calcium-dependent K channels

-Ex16: Input Types Various input types — Izhikevich 2007 RS cell with pulse generator
+Ex16: Input Types Various input types — Izhikevich 2007 RS cells with 13 different NeuroML input generators

 Ex17: Tissue Simulation HH cell with Q10 temperature scaling in a tissue that changes temperature

-Ex19: Gap Junctions Electrical synapses (gap junctions) between cells
+Ex19: Gap Junctions Electrical synapses (gap junctions) between integrate-and-fire cells

 Ex1: Hodgkin-Huxley Classic Hodgkin-Huxley conductance-based cell with Na, K, and leak channels

-Ex20: Analog Synapses Graded (non-spiking) synaptic transmission between cells
+Ex20: Analog Synapses Graded (non-spiking) synaptic transmission via continuous projections

 Ex21: Current-Based Synapses Current-based (as opposed to conductance-based) synaptic models